MHealth: Definitions

-mHealth broadly encompasses the use of mobile telecommunication and multimedia technologies as they are integrated within increasingly mobile and wireless health care delivery systems.
+mHealth broadly encompasses the use of mobile telecommunication and multimedia technologies in health and medical care.
 The field broadly encompasses the use of mobile telecommunication and multimedia technologies in health care delivery.
 The term mHealth was coined by Robert Istepanian as use of "emerging mobile communications and network technologies for healthcare".

 A definition used at the 2010 mHealth Summit of the Foundation for the National Institutes of Health (FNIH) was "the delivery of healthcare services via mobile communication devices".
 The GSM Association representing the worldwide mobile communications industry published a report on mHealth in 2010 describing a new vision for healthcare and identified ways in which mobile technology might play a role in innovating healthcare delivery systems and healthcare system cost management.

 While there are some projects that are considered solely within the field of mHealth, the linkage between mHealth and eHealth is unquestionable.
 For example, an mHealth project that uses mobile phones to access data on HIV/AIDS rates would require an eHealth system in order to manage, store, and assess the data.
 Thus, eHealth projects many times operate as the backbone of mHealth projects.

 In a similar vein, while not clearly bifurcated by such a definition, eHealth can largely be viewed as technology that supports the functions and delivery of healthcare, while mHealth rests largely on providing healthcare access.
 Because mHealth is by definition based on mobile technology such as smartphones, healthcare, through information and delivery, can better reach areas, people, and/or healthcare practitioners with previously limited exposure to certain aspects of healthcare.
 The National Institute for Health and Care Research (NIHR) has published a review of research on how mHealth and digital health technologies can help manage health conditions.